ViennaChen/WPI_DV_Final_Project/README.md

 ## URL
 We’ve heard much from the media of Election 2016, but what does the data say, about the US elections over the history?
 [Join us](https://ViennaChen.github.io/WPI_DV_Final_Project/index.html) to explore the data stories behind all things election!
-(Please make sure you are viewing in full screen mode, which is F11 for Windows and shift-command-F for Mac.)
+(Please make sure you are viewing in **full screen mode**, which is F11 for Windows and shift-command-F for Mac.)

 ## Demo